Cloudflare Docs

 3. Create WAF custom rule for Splunk HEC endpoint (optional)

-If you have the Cloudflare Web Application Firewall (WAF) turned on, you may get a challenge when Cloudflare makes a request to Splunk HTTP Event Collector (HEC).
+If your logpush destination hostname is proxied through Cloudflare, and you have the Cloudflare Web Application Firewall (WAF) turned on, you may be challenged or blocked when Cloudflare makes a request to Splunk HTTP Event Collector (HEC).
 To make sure this does not happen, you have to create a WAF custom rule that allows Cloudflare to bypass the HEC endpoint.

 1. Log in to the Cloudflare dashboard and select your account.
 Go to Security > WAF > Custom rules.